A Career in

 About This Program

 CMU's Nursing program is taught in The Thogmorton Center for Allied Health, which features the most advanced nursing technology.
 Students get hands-on experience working with simulators and through actual patient contact.
 Classes cover a wide variety of areas from pharmacology to human anatomy, and management to family nursing.
-It is fully approved by the Missouri State Board of Nursing, accredited by the Commission on Collegiate Nursing Education (CCNE), and offers clinical experiences in a variety of health care facilities.
+The Nursing program offers clinical experiences in a variety of health care facilities in the area.

 As a CMU Nursing major, you will have opportunities to:

 - train in new, top-of-the-line facilities as you examine and assist patients, research and compile data, assess laboratory findings, and provide healthcare to people of all ages

 - learn in CMU’s Simulation Lab, which offers real-patient scenarios in a safe environment with immediate feedback

 - become a candidate for employment who is highly desired for your clinical, management and leadership skills, and compassion

 Admission to CMU is selective.
 Our admission staff carefully reviews and evaluates each application on an individual basis.
 Please review all requirements prior to applying for admission.

 After being accepted to CMU, students wishing to pursue a Bachelor of Science in Nursing must meet the additional requirements for acceptance into the nursing program.